lRichyl/DefEngine/README.md

 - Tiles and entities cam be removed by right clicking on them.
 - To go in and out of test mode press T.

+The gray area represents the editable area of the level which at the moment is a static 30x30 tiles.

 ![image](https://user-images.githubusercontent.com/66743720/160708817-9a40b290-98df-4489-baf2-2077e759fed5.png)

 # Command console